VoronMods/V1/Euro_Probe/README.md

 ### Added dock for the Klicky mount.
 Not tested yet.
 For the mount STL in picture, you don't need the red spacer.
-With the other Klicky mounts, there is not enough clearance, therefore you need to use a 5 mm spacer (red in the pic)
+With the other Klicky mounts, there is not enough clearance, therefore you need to use a 5 mm spacer (red in the pic), or 3 mm spacer for the side mount.

 To install the dock you will need: